What We Believe

 Our Beliefs

 We believe the Holy Bible is the inspired Word of God and is the foundation of our faith.
 The Word is the supreme authority of our doctrinal standing and ecclesial matters.
-The church subscribes to the doctrinal statement of the current Baptist Faith and Message as adopted by the Southern Baptist Convention and the convictions in The Chicago Statement of Biblical Inerrancy and the Nashville Statement: A Coalition for Biblical Sexuality, along with affirming truth found in many historical confessions.
+The church subscribes to the doctrinal statement of the current Baptist Faith and Message as adopted by the Southern Baptist Convention and the convictions in The Chicago Statement of Biblical Inerrancy and the Nashville Statement: A Coalition for Biblical Sexuality, along with affirming truth found in many historical confessions (such as the revised 1853 New Hampshire Confession).
 The following are the core beliefs of The Village Church based on the foundational truths taught in the Bible.
-All our teaching and ministry are rooted in and flow from these biblical doctrines.
+All our teaching and ministry are rooted in and flow from these biblical doctrines:

 There is but one God, the Maker, Preserver and Ruler of all things, having in and of Himself, all perfections, and being infinite in them all; and to Him all creatures owe the highest love, reverence and obedience that springs from faith (Deut.
 6:4; Ps.
 145:3; John 1:3; 1 Cor.
 8:4-6; 1 Tim.
 1:17).